 In August 1945, Peter and his brother were given a farm by the Czech government in Ostionoff near Karlovy Vary in Sudetenland.
 There was a sawmill, as well as chickens, cows, geese, horses, and pigs, and a large garden.
 In the winter the horses were used to draw logs from the forest.
 University students worked on the farms as part of a work programme initiated by the government.

-Peter (picture on the left: standing, picture on the right: sitting on the very right side) partying with other patients of the Schatzalp Sanatorium in 1948.
+Peter (first picture: standing, second picture: sitting on the very right side) partying with other patients of the Schatzalp Sanatorium in 1948.

 This Certificate dated 1 March 1952 and issued by the Department of External Affairs in Ottawa allowed Peter to travel to the United States.
 Peter is described as a 25-year-old assistant manager who is six feet tall, has dark hair and brown eyes.
 This document, like the application, includes the wrong date of birth which is 1 November 1926 although it should be 1 November 1925.